 All apprenticeship vacancies are usually advertised on the National Apprenticeship Service website.

-This is open to anyone holding a UK Bachelor's degree in Law at 2.2 or above or equivalent qualifications.
+This is open to anyone holding a recent UK Bachelor's degree in Law at 2.2 or above or equivalent qualifications.
 Please contact us to discuss acceptable equivalent qualifications.
 Note: Employers can set their own entry criteria and may require a 2.1 or higher.
-Please consult with the specific employer for their criteria.
+Please consult with the specific Employer for their criteria.

-In order to obtain a Graduate Solicitor Apprenticeship role will I have to attend an assessment centre?
+In order to obtain a Graduate Entry Solicitor Apprenticeship role will I have to attend an assessment centre?

-This depends on the recruitment criteria of specific employers.
-Typically, employers receive a high volume of applications and the recruitment process may involve an initial screening of applications, video or telephone interviews, an assessment centre, then shortlisting for final interview.
+This depends on the recruitment criteria of specific Employers.
+Typically, Employers receive a high volume of applications and the recruitment process may involve an initial screening of applications, video or telephone interviews, an assessment centre, then shortlisting for final interview.

-If you completed your GCSEs or A Levels in the last 30 years you should be able to request a copy of your certificate from the exam board.
+If you completed your GCSEs or A Levels in the last 30 years, you should be able to request a copy of your certificate from the exam board.
 If you undertook O Level or CSE examinations, or your secondary school studies were undertaken outside the UK, you may have to undertake a basic functional skills test to confirm you have the appropriate Maths and English skills to enter the programme.
 Please contact us at the address below to discuss your situation.

-This depends on the employer.
-Please consult with the specific employer.
-Note: apprentices are paid for their normal working hours and training that’s part of their apprenticeship (usually one day per week).
+This depends on the Employer.
+Please consult with the specific Employer.
+Note: Apprentices are paid for their normal working hours and training that’s part of their apprenticeship (usually one day per week).

-Graduate Apprenticeship with Law Essentials
+Graduate Entry Solicitor Apprenticeship with Law Essentials (GALE)

 This 33 month programme has been designed for applicants who have completed a bachelor’s degree in law 3> years prior to the start date of the programme, or within a subject other than law.
 It covers the academic law foundation subjects before moving onto vocational practice subjects and preparation for the Solicitors Qualifying Examinations, Parts 1 & 2.
 Upon successful completion, subject to SRA Character & Suitability test, apprentices will become a qualified lawyer ready for day 1 as a qualified solicitor.